By Michael Lentin

 8. Buenos Aires, Argentina

-As the capital of Argentina and the second largest city in South America, Buenos Aires is the center of both agricultural exports and metalworking for motor vehicle production.
+The capital of Argentina is one of the top places where noise pollution is found.
+As the second largest city in South America, Buenos Aires is the center of both agricultural exports and metalworking for motor vehicle production.
 While these are great for their economy, the increase in construction, cars and people has given them the gold medal for the noisiest city in all of Latin America.
 Since it’s such a hot climate, many are forced to leave their Windows open, leaving little protection from the noises outside.

 7. New York City, United States